tkchafin/vcf2msa.py/README.md

 # vcf2msa

 Converts a multiple-sample VCF file to a multiple sequence alignment.
-Supports regions and masking sites based on coverage.
-For example, a VCF or mpileup file can be given which specifies sites with low coverage.
-For these sites, we may not have sufficient information to assume that samples do not vary from the reference, and would like to instead write an N. This is meant to essentially perform the task of GATK's FastaAlternateReferenceMaker, but for multiple samples at once, in order to facilitate phylogenetic analysis.
+Supports masking sites based on low coverage, by providing per-sample mpileup files.
+For these sites, we may not have sufficient information to assume that samples do not vary from the reference, and would like to instead write an N.

+This is meant to essentially perform the task of GATK's FastaAlternateReferenceMaker, but for multiple samples at once, in order to facilitate phylogenetic analysis.

 The code contained in this repository is provided for free via the GPL license, and is not guaranteed in any way.
 Use at your own risk.